nkululek0/password-manager/README.md

 ## instructions
 1. change the `dotenv` file to `.env`.
 2. add values to variables within the .env file, namely `DATABASE_URI` and `SECRECT_KEY`.
-3. within the terminal type `npm install` followed by `npm run` once modules are installed.
+3. within the terminal type `npm install` followed by `npm run app` once modules are installed.